vkaren/two-factor-code-input/README.md

 ## Two factor code input

-This is a 4-digit security code input app that allows enter a two-factor authorization code.
+This application facilitates the input of a 4-digit security code for two-factor authorization.

  <img src='./readme_imgs/app.png' width='300px'>

-## How works?
+## How it works?

-The app works with a constructor function TwoFactorCodeInput, which expects the inputs from the app, to add event listeners to them, manipulate them and get a random valid code based on the number of inputs.
+The app works with a constructor function TwoFactorCodeInput, which expects the inputs from the app, to add event listeners, manipulate them and generates a random valid code based on the number of inputs.

 _js/two-factor-code-input.mjs_